Step 1: You can build it in two days with simple tools

 - Pull-out keyboard tray that’ll conveniently adjust up and down or to any angle.

-- Special knockdown fasteners to make it fast and easy to put together and take apart, a real asset on moving day or on those back-and-forth trips to
+- Special knockdown fasteners to make it fast and easy to put together and take apart, a real asset on moving day or on those back-and-forth trips to college.

 Figure A: Cutting List